Vascular Plants of North Carolina

 AuthorBrainerd

 DistributionVery poorly known, owing to great similarly to and confusion with V. blanda, though believed to occur only in the Mountains.
-Though the SERNEC database lists collections from 8 counties, one of the website editors (Sorrie) has examined specimens and considers only those from Yancey and Swain as correct, at the present time.
+Though the SERNEC database (2024) lists collections from 6 counties, one of the website editors (Sorrie) has examined specimens and considers only those from Yancey and Swain as correct, at the present time.
+Moreover, in examining all violet specimens at NCU in July 2024, Harvey Ballard annotated none to V. incognita.
+Thus it appears that this species might not occur in NC, at least for certain.

-This is a Northern species, ranging from eastern Canada south to DE, PA, and WI, and south in the Appalachians only to western NC.
+This is a Northern species, ranging from eastern Canada south to DE, PA, and WI, and south in the Appalachians only to western NC, according to Weakley (2024).

-AbundanceVery rare to rare, but not well known.
-However, certainly much more scarce than is the numerous V. blanda.
+AbundanceVery rare, possibly no valid records for the state.
 The NCNHP database does not contain this species, nor does NatureServe.
-As Weakley (2018) does, the website editors have given a tentative State Rank of S1?, and suggest that it should be listed as Significantly Rare.
+Weakley et al. (2024) does, based on Sorrie's data.
+However, Ballard disagreed with Sorrie and considered the Swain and Yancey records as misidentified. the website editors have given a tentative State Rank of S1?, and suggest that it should be listed as Significantly Rare.

 Habitat"Moist to wet forests" (Weakley 2018); "Low moist woods and mountain-sides" (Gleason 1952).
 The specimens accepted as correct by Sorrie are from spruce-fir forests or at least from very high elevations.